jake100/stealthlang/README.md

 	if tiger instance of Tiger:
 		print "it's a tiger"

+	if cat instance of Cat, Bird, Mouse: print "it's either a cat, bird or mouse"

 	guess = input("Enter something: ")
 	print guess or "you did not enter anything"